 I was smitten by this Texas Potato Salad and he couldn’t keep his fork out of it.

 What I love most about Texas Potato Salad is the quick pickling used to draw out tangy yet spicy flavors in the onions and jalapeños.
 It renders them a bit more mellow, yet gives this creamy potato salad pops of crunch and flavor that goes beyond mustard and mayo.

 I’ve come to adore a bit of runny nose and mouth burn this potato salad imparts.

-I declare this recipe the official potato salad recipe of Summer.
-This is the potato salad recipe that will be at our 4th of July alfresco party.
+I declare this Southern potato salad the official potato salad recipe of Summer.
 Nothing else will do.